Top Stories

 Men are aroused by thinking about sexual activity with someone they find attractive.
 Only two thirds (69%) of women ever have erotic fantasies.
 The...

-Women orgasm from clitoral stimulation (cunnilingus)
+Women orgasm from vaginal stimulation (intercourse)

 Women have the exact same sexual needs that men have